biedronaa/kands/README.md

 # Kands
-React.js project with bootstrap, fontawsome and some custom css.
+React.js app with bootstrap, fontawsome and some custom css.
 Kands also uses axios to get REST API data from https://github.com/biedronaa/kands-hapi project.

 #### Table of contents
 * [General info](#general-info)